-Why Do You Need Them?
+Why Do You Need An IT Report?

-When setting up a business strategy for your IT department, you need to craft a vision, identify goals to achieve and a clear path of how to get there.
+When setting up a business strategy for your IT department, you need to craft a vision, identify goals to achieve, and a clear path of how to get there.
 IT reports are here to help you demonstrate at each stage of the way where you stand, and demonstrate the progress (or decline) accomplished so far – but also, the effect you have on that progress.

 This is why it is highly important to report correctly.
 If what you are reporting does not align with the wider business objectives, you might end up driving the IT department – and sometimes even the rest of the business – further apart.
 Bad reporting can also endanger the budget initially settled.